-- 1. Students enrolled in the prekindergarten program shall be engaged in a developmentally appropriate program of active learning.
-Each student's progress will be individually assessed through teacher observation. - 2.
-Students in kindergarten and grade 1-3 shall be enrolled in a program designed to meet their individual needs and develop their maximum potential.
-For students in the Voluntary Prekindergarten Education Program through grade 2, the coordinated screening and progress monitoring system must be administered at least three times with a program year or school year with the first administration occurring no later than the first 30 instructional days after a student's enrollment or the start of the program year or school year, the second administration occurring midyear, and the third administration occurring within the last t30 days of the program or school year. § 1008.25(7), (b) 1 F.S. - 3.
-Students in grades K through 5 shall be provided a program which provides for the regularly scheduled study of: - a.
-English/Language Arts - b.
-Mathematics - c.
+- 1. Students in PRE-K through the Third Grade shall be enrolled in a program designed to meet their individual needs and develop their maximum potential.
+For students in the Voluntary PRE-K through Second Grade, the coordinated screening and progress monitoring system must be administered at least three times each school year with the first administration occurring no later than the first 30 instructional days after a student's enrollment or the start of the program year or school year, the second administration occurring midyear, and the third administration occurring within the last 30 days of the program or school year. § 1008.25(8), (b) 1 F.S.

+- 2. Students in grades K through 5 shall be provided a program which provides for the regularly scheduled study of:

+- a.
+English/Language Arts (ELA)

+- b.
+Mathematics

+- c.
 Science

 - d.
-Social Studies to include units in the Holocaust, flag education and African-American history Social Studies: Florida History; Conservation of Natural Resources; American History; Free Enterprise, Consumer and Economic Education - e.
-Computer literacy - f.
-Art (pending available funding) - g.
-Music (pending available funding) - h.
-Comprehensive health education that includes, but is not limited to community health; consumer health; environmental health; family life; injury prevention and safety; Internet safety; nutrition; personal health; prevention and control of disease; and substance use and abuse. (§ 1003.42(2), F.S.) - i.
+Social Studies to include units in the Holocaust, flag education and African-American history, Asian American and Pacific Islander history, Florida History; Conservation of Natural Resources; American History; Free Enterprise, Consumer and Economic Education

+- e.
+Computer literacy

+- f.
+Art (pending available funding)

+- g.
+Music (pending available funding)

+- h.
+Comprehensive health education that includes, but is not limited to community health; consumer health; environmental health; family life; injury prevention and safety; Internet safety; nutrition; personal health; prevention and control of disease; and substance use and abuse. (§ 1003.42(2), F.S.)

+- i.
 Physical Education which is designed to stress physical fitness and encourage healthy active lifestyles.
 The program shall consist of physical activities of at least moderate intensity and for a duration that is sufficient to provide significant health benefit to students, subject to the differing abilities of students.
-Instruction shall be aligned to the Florida State Standards and shall include instruction to improve motor skills, promote positive social skill development and encourage cognitive as well as physical development.
-Participation shall be required for all students in kindergarten through grade five for a minimum of 150 minutes week (§ 1003.455, F.S) so that on any day during which physical education instruction is conducted there are at least 30 consecutive minutes per day.
-In addition, at least 100 minutes of supervised, safe and structured free-play recess will provided each week for students in kindergarten through grade 5 so that there are at least 20 consecutive minutes of free-play recess per day. (§ 1003.455.
-F.S) A waiver of the Physical Education requirement may be initiated by the parent or the school for students who need additional instructional time in areas of academic weakness. - j.
-Critical thinking skills and other related skills shall be taught in context of the subjects of mathematics, science, language arts, reading and social studies. - k.
-Comprehensive age-appropriate and developmentally appropriate instruction on health education that addresses concepts of community health, consumer health, environmental health, and family life, including: Injury prevention and safety; Internet safety; nutrition; personal health; Prevention and control of disease; Substance use and abuse; and Prevention of child sexual abuse, exploitation, and human trafficking. (§ 1002.42 (2) (n), F.S.)
+Instruction shall be aligned to the Florida State Standards and shall include instruction to improve motor skills. promote positive social skill development and encourage cognitive as well as physical development.
+Participation shall be required for all students in Kindergarten through Grade Five for a minimum of 150 minutes week (§ 1003.455, F.S) so that on any day during which physical education instruction is conducted there are at least 30 consecutive minutes per day.
+In addition, at least 100 minutes of supervised, safe and structured free-play recess will provided each week for students in Kindergarten through Grade Five so that there are at least 20 consecutive minutes of free-play recess per day. (§ 1003.455, F.S) A waiver of the Physical Education requirement may be initiated by the parent or the school for students who need additional instructional time in areas of academic weakness. - j.
+Critical thinking skills and other related skills shall be taught in context of the subjects of mathematics, science, language arts, reading and social studies.